 Select Upload file to select a file from your device.

-If you see the Attach file from integration option, this means you are able to select directly from files stored in your Client's case in your CMS.
+If you see the Attach file from integration option, this means you can select directly from files stored in your Client's case in your CMS.

-My Client is saying they have tried to send me a file over and over but I'm not seeing it on my end in Hona, what should I do?
+My Client is trying to send me a file but I'm not seeing it in Hona — what should I do?

-My Client is saying they have tried to send me a file over and over but I'm not seeing it on my end in Hona, what should I do?
+My Client is trying to send me a file but I'm not seeing it in Hona — what should I do?

-Like most SMS messaging services, our phone carrier has a 5 MB size limit for any files sent via SMS.
-This limit captures the vast majority of files your Clients could send you; however, we occasionally see issues with large video files and PDF documents.
-The good news is: there is a very easy solution to bypass this file size limitation by having your Client upload their file directly into their Portal.
+Like most SMS messaging services, our phone carrier has a 5 MB size limit for files sent via SMS.
+This captures the vast majority of files, but large video files and PDF documents can occasionally exceed this limit.
+The solution is to have your Client upload their file directly through their Client Portal instead.

 1. Select the (+) next to the messaging box.

 It seems your file might be too big to send via text.
-To make sure we successfully receive and store your file in your case documents, please upload it directly in your Client Portal (Steps below):
+To make sure we successfully receive and store your file in your case documents, please upload it directly in your Client Portal:

 1. Click on the link above to open this same messaging thread in your Client Portal.

-2. When there, select the (+) button next to the messaging box, attach your file, and send it.
+2. Select the (+) button next to the messaging box, attach your file, and send it.

-3. Please send another message (from the Portal or your phone) so we can verify successful delivery of your file, or send additional instructions on who to email your file to.
+3. Send another message so we can verify successful delivery of your file.

 Can my Clients still message us through Hona even if they do not have a phone number?